Building a Balanced k-d Tree in O(kn log n) Time: Conclusion

 \section{Conclusion}

-The \emph{k}-d tree-building algorithm that is proposed in this article achieves a worst-case computational complexity of $O\left(kn \log n\right)$ for $n$ points and $k$ dimensions.
-For $k=4$, the performance of this algorithm equals the performance of a $O\left(n \log n\right)$ \emph{k}-d tree-building algorithm that employs a $O(n)$ median-finding algorithm.
+The \emph{k}-d tree-building algorithm proposed in this article guarantees a computational complexity of $O\left(kn \log n\right)$ for $n$ points and $k$ dimensions.
+For $k=4$, the performance of this algorithm equals the performance of an $O\left(n \log n\right)$ \emph{k}-d tree-building algorithm that employs an $O(n)$ median-finding algorithm.
 For either algorithm, an improvement in performance by a factor of three relative to single-threaded performance is achieved via parallel execution by eight threads of an Intel quad-core i7 processor that supports concurrent execution of two threads per core.